 Some, however, have found the structure and concept of the game to be more like Upwords than Scrabble, which can be disappointing if you are a big Scrabble fan.
 It also can lack excitement if your opponents are unable to keep up the fast pace required due to reading issues or physical limitations.

 Overall, with its reasonable price and broad range of appeal, you'll likely agree Scrabble Slam is worth checking out if you enjoy word games and good quality time with friends and family.

 Where to Purchase

 The game is available to purchase at any chain retailer that sells board games, such as Target, Wal-Mart, or your favorite drugstore.
-You can also purchase it at Toys R Us or online via Amazon or the Hasbro website.
+You can also purchase it online via Amazon or the Hasbro website.